 The following charts illustrate the breakdown of the Authority's Operating Revenues and Operating Expenses, respectively.

-• Outside services employed increased by \$2.0 million, an increase of 31% over the previous year.
-This increase is primarily due to legal expenses related to ongoing litigation.
+Outside services employed increased by \$2.5 million, an increase of 30% over the previous year.
+This increase is primarily due to legal expenses due to ongoing litigation.

 CAPITAL ASSETS AND LONG-TERM DEBT

 CAPITAL ASSETS